For your best business protection and savings, we recommend bundling GL with some other important coverages on one Business Owners Policy!

 ASCAP MusicPro insurance coverage cost starts at $150 per year and it covers your instruments around the world.

-ASCAP Music Pro Insurance has a very user friendly, fast and easy sign up process which is can be done fully online, from quote to payment.
-Once your application was submitted and paid for, it is normally approved and processed on the very same day.
+ASCAP Music Pro Insurance has a very user friendly, fast, and easy sign up process which can be done fully online, from quote to payment.
+Once your application is submitted and paid for, it is normally approved and processed on the very same day.

 Our rating: 10/10

-Its average cost is $200 per year for a $35,000 coverage (including accessories) with no deductible, and as long as each musical instrument of yours does not cost over $5,000 they don’t require much paperwork and documentation.
+Its average cost is $200 per year for a $35,000 coverage (including accessories) with no deductible.
+As long as each musical instrument of yours does not cost over $5,000, they don’t require much paperwork and documentation.

 Policy Type: Business Insurance